ati-ozgur/RmSAT-CFAR/README.md

 You should download suitable version of OpenCV that is already compiled for Visual Studio.
 For example Visual Studio 2015 C++ is the version vc14.
-OpenCV 3.1 already provides already compiled DLL and LIB files for this version.
+OpenCV 3.1 provides already compiled DLL and LIB files for this version.

  - \OpenCV\build\x64\vc14\bin
  - \OpenCV\build\x64\vc14\lib